carlwiedemann/foresite/README.md

 * Simple to use & understand
 * Minimal features

+Read more in the [blog post introducing Foresite](https://carlwiedemann.github.io/post/2023-01-17-introducing-foresite.html)

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).